 929km (577 miles) S of Paris; 32km (20 miles) NE of Cannes

-Nice is the capital of the Riviera, the largest city between Genoa and Marseille.
-It's also one of the most ancient, having been founded by the Greeks, who called it "Nike," or Victory.
-Because of its brilliant sunshine and relaxed living, it has attracted artists and writers.
-Among them were Dumas, Nietzsche, Apollinaire, Flaubert, Victor Hugo, George Sand, Stendhal, Chateaubriand, and Mistral.
-Henri Matisse, who made his home in Nice, said, "Though the light is intense, it's also soft and tender."
-The city has, on the average, 300 days of sunshine a year.
+Because of its brilliant sunshine and liberal attitude, Nice has long attracted artists and writers, among them Dumas, Nietzsche, Flaubert, Hugo, Sand, and Stendhal.
+Henri Matisse, who made his home in Nice, said, “Though the light is intense, it’s also soft and tender.”
+The city averages 300 sunny days a year.